aamadou/angular-video-player-app-demo/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Developper Journal

+  - 04/09/2022

+    Created a new Angular 14 project and added the ng-matero UI environement.
+    Used this example as a starter : https://www.freakyjolly.com/angular-video-player-using-videogular2-with-customized-controls/#Video_Player_with_Custom_Control_and_Icons and altered the code using this :https://videogular.github.io/ngx-videogular/docs/getting-started/how-videogular-works.html and this https://github.com/videogular/videogular2/issues/904.
+    To resolve vsc debug error "npm not found used this : https://stackoverflow.com/questions/55817159/vscode-tasks-error-bin-bash-npm-command-not-found